 “Thank you, my dear,” he said.

 Ocean Master smirked from above.
 “Hold it, waterboy.
 You and your Nordic pin-up girl can just hang loose, as you young punks say!
 This is a family affair in more ways than one!” he gloated.

 At that moment, he touched the device.
-“I used the seaweed brains to distract you and gave the Fisherman a little toy to occupy my dear brother at his other little home away from home,” he explained.
+“I used the ‘seaweed-brains’ to distract you and gave the Fisherman a little toy to occupy my dear brother at his other little home away from home,” he explained.
 “I’m sure he triumphed over the idiot and will arrive here to play hero any second!”

 Ulla flew toward him and said, “We can stop you ourselves!”

-He laughed.
+Ocean Master laughed.
 “Really?
 You’ll have a hard time doing that, legs!”